Diocesan News

 I would tell priests to trust in the generosity of the parishioners since I have been surprised at how much people have given of themselves.
 To parishioners I would say trust in God’s generosity for you.
 I have often more-than-gently nudged parishioners to volunteer in one role or another, and while some were reluctant at first, they have found it fulfilling to serve the wider parish.

-Has there been any specific support from the Curia that has helped you or your parish?
+Has there been any specific support that has helped you or your parish?

 I started studying to be a priest right after my A-Levels, so the first job interview I was part of was when I was hiring a new employee for the parish.
 Hence, I found it very helpful that the Curia was able to guide me in that.
 The Communications Department gave me the template we now use for our parish newsletter, and others from the Curia have helped with less visible issues such as emails, data protection and safeguarding.